tessguefen/miva_transients/README.md

 **expires**: The amount of seconds to save the transient

 This will first check if the transient exsists.
 If it does, it returns the transient.
-If it does not, it will set a transient with he key `image__readytheme_code`, and save it The return value is the serialized variable of the image.
+If it does not, it will set a transient with the key `image__readytheme_code`, and save it The return value is the serialized variable of the image.

 The variable contains the following: